 At the time of the incident at West Valley Occupational Center, Pacheco was enrolled in Pierce College while on parole after serving prison time for an assault conviction.
 According to witnesses, he had stopped at West Valley Occupational Center to talk with an unnamed female student waiting for a reading test.
 When Pacheco began touching the female student sexually, Erick Santamaria rose to her defense, but was pushed over a porch railing by Pacheco, who then repeatedly kicked and stomped Santamaria on the head, leading to his death.
 The entire incident was captured by a hidden closed-circuit security camera in front of the testing room.
 Footage from that camera proved to be key in Pacheco’s conviction.

 Erick Santamaria was no stranger to crime or violence; he had served time for marijuana cultivation at the California Correctional Institution in Tehachapi, where he was reportedly gang-raped.
 He was at West Valley Occupational Center waiting to be tested for an Emergency Medical Technician class.

-For Rosa Inchaurregui, Erick Santamaria is more than just a hero – he is a martyr for justice.
+For Rosa Inchaurregui, Erick Santamaria is more than just a hero.
 “I call him ‘Saint Erick,’” she said.
-“Because he stood up to that horrible man, a lot of people like me feel a little safer today.”
+“He stood up to that horrible man, and made the world a better place.”